-This Directive is issued to all elevating contractors and owners/property managers to clarify mandatory maintenance requirements and intervals for elevators, material lifts, dumbwaiters, LULAs, escalators and moving walks.
+This directive is issued to all elevating contractors and asset owners or their agent to clarify mandatory maintenance requirements and intervals for elevators, material lifts, dumbwaiters, LULAs, escalators, and moving walks.
 This mandatory maintenance requirement has been a regulatory requirement since 1995.
-All maintenance contracts between an owner and licensed elevator contractor required under section 21(2) of the Elevating Devices Safety Regulation (“EDSR”) must comply with this directive.
+All maintenance contracts between an asset owner and licensed elevator contractor required under section 21(2) of the Elevating Devices Safety Regulation (“EDSR”) must comply with this directive.

-Pursuant to the EDSR, Mandatory maintenance at a minimum must include:
+Pursuant to the EDSR, Mandatory maintenance must, at a minimum, include:

-A log pertaining to all maintenance activities specified in 8.6.12 and B44.2 must be maintained on site at all times by the maintenance contractor and it must be easily accessible, legible and signed by person(s) completing the task.
-The log must contain, as a minimum, but not be limited to, detailed records of all tests, inspections, and other maintenance duties referred to in this Section that have been performed in the previous five years (see 22.214.171.124.1.1).
+A log pertaining to all maintenance activities specified in 8.6 shall be maintained on site at all times by the maintenance contractor in both hard copy and electronic format and must be readily accessible to authorized personnel.
+The logbook must be legible and signed by person(s) completing the task.
+The log must contain, as a minimum, but not be limited to, detailed records of all tests, inspections, and other maintenance duties referred to in this section that have been performed.
 The maintenance frequency of each component must also be clearly indicated.
-For records kept in an electronic format, a hard copy must be placed in the job site log within a maximum of three months of the initial recording and the electronic format will be kept up to date and made available to the Owner and the BCSA immediately upon request.
+Logbooks must be made available to the asset owner and Technical Safety BC immediately upon request.

-"mandatory maintenance" means the maintenance of an elevating device that is provided by a licensed contractor under contract to an owner and includes periodic examination and maintenance services such as cleaning and lubrication, all safety-related tests required by the ministry, and immediate treatment of any safety-related deficiency including the adjustment, repair or replacement of any defective equipment or components as required by the adopted codes or manufacturer's specifications, but does not include an alteration as specified by a provincial safety manager or an alteration as defined by the adopted code;
+"Mandatory maintenance" means the maintenance of an elevating device that is provided by a licensed contractor under contract to an owner and includes periodic examination and maintenance services, such as cleaning and lubrication, all safety-related tests required by the ministry, and immediate treatment of any safety-related deficiency including the adjustment, repair, or replacement of any defective equipment or components as required by the adopted codes or manufacturer's specifications.
+This does not include an alteration as specified by a provincial safety manager or an alteration as defined by the adopted code.

 Owner's operational and maintenance duties